 This jacket was the least water resistant of all the jackets we tested.
 We found that the water was quick to absorb into the material, meaning that this jacket is better suited for dry climates and not somewhere you may get rained on frequently.
 Even though Salomon's climaPRO and climaWIND technologies are water resistant, the water seems to soak into this jacket rather quickly — although it does not soak all the way through the jacket.

 This jacket fell in the middle of the pack as far as ski performance.
 The special ski features it has are a powder skirt (that is not removable) and ski pass pocket.
-As we mention in the buying advice section, we don't find powder skirts particularly useful and wish we could remove this powder skirt like with the Primo Down, for when we wear it around town.
+As we mention in the buying advice section, we don't find powder skirts particularly useful and wish we could remove this powder skirt for when we wear it around town.
 The hood fits relatively well over a ski helmet and we found that the jacket moves well with the wearer while skiing.
 We liked that the interior jacket did not zip in to the exterior, instead it just zipped up like a regular mid-layer, making it easier to switch between the two layers.

 We found that this jacket has the most flattering fit and is the most form fitting of all the jackets in this review.
 The interior soft shell layer is equally as flattering when worn by itself.
 With its tailored fit and fashionable colors, you are sure to look good whether skiing the groomers or at happy hour.